Application of blockchain for secure data transmission in distributed state estimation: Problem formulation

 \subsubsection{Data Transfer}

 Algorithm \ref{op1} smart contracts listens to all the transaction call of the first deployed smart contract and as per update the state of the connections of this smart contract.
 This algorithm takes four parameters i.e. \textit{sender}, \textit{receiver}, \textit{iteration} and \textit{payload}.
-Each grid area in our case study has a different data payload size, either two or four (i.e. state variables which needs to be transferred).
-With each iteration, data is passed as arrays of float integers as string type because it is impossible to pass a negative number in a smart contract.
-With each transaction of the iteration, the transaction event is emitted and notified to the receiving grid, who can process the data off-chain as peruse.
+Each area in our case study has a different data payload size (i.e. state variables which needs to be transferred).
+With each iteration, data are passed as arrays of float integers as string type because it is impossible to pass a negative number in a smart contract.
+With each transaction of the iteration, the transaction event is emitted and notified to the receiving area, who can process the data off-chain as peruse.